entelognathus/agnathan-phylogeny/agnathan character list.md

 12. Pineal organ (extra-ocular photoreceptor region expressing pineal opsins): 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

+We scored Eriptychius as present based on the pineal opening tentatively identified in the median dorsal cartilage.
+For Sacabambaspis we have followed the interpretation of Gagnier 31, however see Zhang et al. 53 for an alternative anatomical interpretation

 13. Pineal opening: 0, covered; 1, uncovered.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

+We scored Eriptychius as unknown as it is unclear whether the tessera overlying the median dorsal plates is in life position or whether it has an opening in.

 14. Adenohypophysis: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .